 Students should note the larger awards come primarily from more mid-tier colleges and universities.
 These may not be a good fit for students who are focused on more highly selective colleges.
 Many of these schools are also located in areas of the country that may not be appealing for some students.
-Also, it is worth noting that many students who are eligible for these awards may also be successfully admitted to highly selective schools that meet full financial need.
+Also, it is worth noting that many students eligible for these awards may be successfully admitted to highly selective schools that meet full financial need.

 Still, these are opportunities that work out very well for some top scoring homeschooled students.
-Many of the schools listed below provide additional services and supports for National Merit Scholars.
+Many of the schools listed below provide additional services and support for National Merit Scholars.
 These opportunities can include enrollment in Honors Colleges and programs providing support for undergraduate research.
-Some even fund an extra fifth year of education allowing a student to make progress toward a Master’s degree.
+Some even fund an extra fifth year of education, allowing a student to make progress toward a Master’s degree.
 Large scholarships offer the possibility of a quality, affordable, and debt free undergraduate education.
 Merit awards may be particularly appealing to middle income students who often struggle most with college costs.
 Middle income homeschoolers may make too much for significant financial aid, but families may not have adequate savings or income to cover their expected family contribution.

-Washington State University, Four year full tuition scholarship, instate and out of state, valued up to $100,000.
+Washington State University Four year full tuition scholarship, instate and out of state, valued up to $100,000.